bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 1. Review the configuration in the `gw-config.yaml` file.

-  You'll see the `GatewayService` configuration, including:
+  You'll see the GatewayService configuration, including:

   -  the upstream service (`url`)
   -  the route that exposes the GatewayService at the new endpoint (`routes.hosts`)
   -  tags on each object with the format `tags: [ ns.<GatewayId> ]`

-  Below the `GatewayService`, you'll find additional resources:
+  Below the GatewayService, you'll find additional resources:

-  - `Product` packages GatewayServices for managing consumer access
+  - Product packages GatewayServices for managing consumer access
-  - `DraftDataset` provides metadata about the service for the API Directory
+  - DraftDataset provides metadata about the service for the API Directory

   Don't worry if you don't understand all the details, you will learn more about Gateway configuration as you continue to work with the API Services Portal.